Topos-Theoretic Approaches to Quantum Theory: Introduction

-This is a very reasonable but traditional approach for arguing the similarities between classical and quantum mechanics.
+This is a very reasonable but traditional approach to explaining the similarities between classical and quantum mechanics.
 However, it has its drawbacks.
-In particular, one can associate \emph{propositions} to observables and investigate what kind of logical structure they form.
+In particular, one can associate \emph{propositions} with observables and investigate what kind of logical structure they form.
 One way of doing this is by realising the propositions as certain subsets of the phase space.
 In classical mechanics this procedure indeed gives one the structure one would expect: a Boolean algebra.
-However, although the case of quantum mechanics, that was first dealt with by Birkhoff and Von Neumann \cite{birlog}, yields a nice mathematical structure, an orthocomplemented lattice, that has been intensively studied since, the physical interpretation of this logic is rather subtle, due to its crude notion of truth.
+However, although the case of quantum mechanics, which was first dealt with by Birkhoff and von Neumann \cite{birlog}, yields a well-behaved mathematical structure, an orthocomplemented lattice, which has since been intensively studied, the physical interpretation of this logic is rather subtle, due to its crude notion of truth.